mercadolibre/mesh/README.md

 - `.mesh-xs-` Phone devices and up.
 - `.mesh-s-` Targets tablet devices and up.
-- `.mesh-m-` Targets portrait tablets and small dektops and up.
+- `.mesh-m-` Targets landscape tablets and small dektops and up.
 - `.mesh-l-` Targets desktops 1200px and up.

 Basic class:
 - `.mesh-` Is device agnostic, uses the same width proportion through all devices and resolutions.

-It is recommended to wrap your grids in a `.row` element.
+It is <strong>recommended</strong> to wrap your grids in a `.row` element.
 This helper clears the floats and resets the left gutter from the first element and the right gutter from the last one.

 ## Options